morskyjezek/lc-marcedit-2024-revisions/episodes/02-top-level-menu-features.md

 - Delimited Text Translator
 - Utilities that include a verify URL tool

-One thing you'll notice is that there are both shortcuts, linked icons, and menu options that lead to the same features or tools.
-For example, to update your preferences, you can go to Tools → Preferences, use the keyboard shortcut of Ctrl+Shift+P, or click on the gearbox in the upper left hand corner of the main window.
+You may notice that there are both shortcuts, linked icons, and menu options that lead to the same features or tools.
+For example, to update your preferences, you can go to Tools → Preferences, use the keyboard shortcut of `Ctrl`+`Shift`+`P`, or click on the gearbox in the upper left hand corner of the main window.

 #### Preferences